 The pair $\left( \textbf{L}_{\hat{\omega}}^2(\Omega),(\cdot,\cdot)_{\hat{\omega}} \right)$ is a Hilbert space (cf., for example, \cite{Kufner}) and further the weighted Sobolev space $H_{\hat{\omega}}^{1}(\Omega)$ is given by

 with the energy norm $\|v\|_{1,\hat{\omega}}^2=|v|_{1,\hat{\omega}}^2 + \|v\|_0^2$ for any $v \in H_{\hat{\omega}}^{1}(\Omega), |v|_{1,\hat{\omega}}^2=\|\nabla v\|_{0,\hat{\omega}}^2$.

-As discussed in \cite{SWHH2} no boundary condition at $x=0$ can be imposed on that part of the boundary because of the degeneracy of the equation at this part of boundary, i.e. a solution to Problem \ref{HWPDE} can not take a trace at $x=0$ and this is also true for the discrete problem in Section 3.
-A detailed discussion on this can be found in \cite{AP,OR,Zhu}.
-Nevertheless when we solve the problem numerically, we may simply choose a particular solution with a homogeneous trace at $x=0$.
+The discussion in \cite{SWHH2} reveals that boundary condition at $x=0$ is not needed because of the degeneracy of the equation at this part of boundary, i.e. the solution to Problem \ref{HWPDE} can not take a trace at $x=0$ and this also holds true for the discrete problem.
+Detailed considerations of this issue can be found in \cite{OR,Zhu}.
+Nevertheless, when we solve the problem numerically, we may simply choose a particular solution with a homogeneous trace at $x=0$.